 The city was originally named Segesta or Segestica in ancient times before taking on the Latin name Siscia and eventually in the Croatian language Sisak.

 Bjelovar means white land.
-White land was a name for land that was difficult to farm.
+White land was a name for the land that was difficult to farm.